Qualification Round 2024/2025

 Input

 The first line contains a single integer TT – the number of test cases.
 Then TT test cases follow, each of them contains one line with two integers NN and MM – the size of the grid (1N,M1281 \le N, M \le 128).
-Note that for a given subtask the input will never change.
+Note that for a given subtask the input will never change and the values of NN and MM for each subtask is given in the corresponding section.

 Output